 Failing to disclose any medication you may have been prescribed is probably one of the easiest ways for a life insurance company to uncover dishonesty, as all this information is readily available through a Prescription Database check.

-In fact, the only reason why a life insurance company asks about an applicant’s medication history is so that they can make a decision on whether or not to move forward with their application without ordering a report.
+The only reason a life insurance company asks about an applicant’s medication history is so that it can decide whether or not to proceed with their application without ordering a report.

-Therefore, if you’re considering not disclosing a certain medication because you fear it may prevent you from qualifying for coverage, it’s not worth it.
-The insurance companies will learn about it, and not disclosing it will likely hurt your chances of qualifying for coverage and may even waste your time if you need to take a medical exam.
+Therefore, it’s not worth it if you’re considering not disclosing a certain medication because you fear it may prevent you from qualifying for coverage.
+The insurance companies will learn about it, and not telling it will likely hurt your chances of qualifying for coverage and may even waste your time if you need to take a medical exam.

-When it comes to diagnosing diabetes or treating diabetes, there are definitely a lot of opinions and options out there.
-Some physicians will quickly turn to prescription medications to help someone lower their blood sugar while others will first try diet and exercise and see if someone might be able to control their blood sugar naturally.
+When it comes to diagnosing or treating diabetes, there are definitely a lot of opinions and options out there.
+Some physicians will quickly turn to prescription medications to help lower their blood sugar, while others will first try diet and exercise to see if someone can control their blood sugar naturally.

 This is why…

-It is quite understandable why someone may believe they are not diabetic when, in fact, they are considered so by most life insurance companies.
+It is quite understandable why someone may believe they do not have diabetes when, in fact, most life insurance companies consider them so.
 So, if you have been informed that you may have pre-diabetes and you are not entirely sure whether this is something you need to disclose, our advice would be to mention it to your life insurance agent if you have been asked to monitor your daily blood sugar or if you have an A1C greater than 7.

 Moreover, if you are currently taking medication to lower your blood sugar, most life insurance companies will typically consider you diabetic.
-The good news is that several life insurance companies offer very competitive pricing for diabetics, particularly if your diabetes is well controlled, as is often the case with pre-diabetes.
+The good news is that several life insurance companies offer very competitive pricing for people with diabetes, particularly if your diabetes is well controlled, as is often the case with pre-diabetes.

-It’s quite understandable about why someone may “think” they aren’t actually diabetic when in fact they are in the eyes of most life insurance companies.
-So, if you have been told you may be “pre-diabetic” and you’re not 100% sure if this is something you need to disclose, our advice to you would be that if you have been asked to check your daily blood sugar or you have an A1C greater than 7 chances are you’re probably going to want to mention this to your life insurance agent.
+It’s quite understandable why someone may “think” they aren’t actually diabetic when, in fact, they are in the eyes of most life insurance companies.
+So, if you have been told you may be “pre-diabetic” and you’re not 100% sure if this is something you need to disclose, our advice to you would be that if you have been asked to check your daily blood sugar or you have an A1C greater than seven chances are you’re probably going to want to mention this to your life insurance agent.

 Additionally…

-If you are currently taking a medication to lower your blood sugar, by definition you will typically be considered a diabetic automatically by most life insurance companies.
-The good news is that there are several different life insurance companies out there that offer very competitive pricing for diabetics particularly if your diabetes is well under control which most “pre-diabetics” are.
+If you are currently taking medication to lower your blood sugar, you will typically be considered a person with diabetes automatically by most life insurance companies.
+The good news is that several different life insurance companies offer very competitive pricing for people with diabetes, particularly if your diabetes is well under control, which most “pre-diabetics” are.

 - Lifestyle omissions.

-- Have a danger job (think off shore oil rig or hazardous material truck driver).
+- Have a dangerous job (think offshore oil rig or hazardous material truck driver).

 - Participate in dangerous hobbies (think skydiving or bungee jumping).